tanyamalaiya95/K-Means-Clustering/README.md

-# K-Means-Clustering : Executive Summary
+# K-Means-Clustering : European Employment Dataset
 ## Data
 The data being used for clustering is the European Employment Dataset, which consists of the percentage employed in 10 different industries in 26 European countries during 1979.
 ## Goal and Background